 6. Estimated Timeline

-A couple of other things you should know before starting on your custom home is the estimated timeline for the project and how quickly you would like it to be done.
-On average, it takes about 18 months to two years to design and build a luxury home, from start to finish.
-If you’re not on a timeline, then you can discuss an optimal schedule with your architect and builder so they can coordinate with you and each other for the design and construction of the building.
-However, if you are hoping to have the project complete by a certain date because you’re moving or there’s some other driving factor, make sure you communicate that to your custom home building team.
+However, if you are hoping to have the project complete by a certain date because you’re moving or there’s some other driving factor, communicate that to your custom home building team.
 Trying to expedite the project may come with additional costs, such as paying overtime for labor or putting in rush orders for materials.

 Building a New Luxury Custom Home in Houston

-Purchasing land and building a custom home from scratch can be a uniquely rewarding endeavor.
-You have the opportunity to create a residence tailored to your particular lifestyle needs, tastes and long-term goals—a place you will love for years to come.
+From finding and buying land to budgeting and designing a custom home, the process can be uniquely rewarding while slightly overwhelming.
 If you don’t know where to start, don’t hesitate to contact our team of professionals at Southern Green Builders.
 With more than 30 years of custom home building experience, we know what issues are commonly faced by prospective homebuyers and how to help you navigate this complex process and make the most of your time and investment.